Md-Kais/retrieve_me/README.md

 ### Contributing and Agile Workflow

 If you're interested in contributing to the project, we follow an Agile development workflow using Git.
-Create a new branch for your feature or bug fix, make your changes, and submit a pull request to the `develop` branch.
+Create a new branch for your feature or bug fix, make your changes, and submit a pull request to the `development` branch.

 For Agile-related tasks, we use tools like Trello to manage user stories, tasks, and sprints.
 Feel free to join our Agile boards and participate in the development process.

 ### Conclusion